 - Final Thoughts On The Orange Micro Terror

 Orange Micro Terror: Who is this for?

-This amp is for the guitar player who wants the real tube tone, but can do with less power.
-This amp is also for the travelling guitarist who wants an amp they can strap to their pedalboard.
+This amp is for the guitar player who wants the real tube tone but can do with less power.
+This amp is also for the traveling guitarist who wants an amp they can strap to their pedalboard.

 The Micro terror is obviously an Orange amp.
 Its appearance is based on the larger Terror amps, hence its name: ‘Micro’ Terror.
 Here is a picture of it’s larger counterpart, the Rocker 15 Terror: